rfshelley/Documentation/ref-docs/smartapp-ref.rst

     This method is expected to be defined by SmartApps.

 Called when an instance of the app is installed.
-Typically subscribes to events from the configured devices and creates any scheduled jobs.
+Typically subscribes to Events from the configured devices and creates any scheduled jobs.

 **Signature:**
     ``void installed()``